What is Virtualization and How Does it Benefit Businesses

 Specific to VMware, their high availability makes them the train in this prolonged vehicle analogy.
 A train is powerful, can take multiple cars, and the passengers can move freely between the cars without stopping the train.
 You can even allocate or limit specific passengers to specific parts of the train to spread them out.
 Likewise, VMware’s high availability allows you to move virtual software around freely without stopping any function to the hardware itself.

 The Benefits of Virtualization

 We can summarize the benefits of how virtualization works as follows:

-- Energy efficiency
+- Energy Efficiency and Scalability